-Parents must contact the Director of Admissions for a notice of withdrawal for voluntary disenrollment.
+Parents must contact the office for a Notice of Withdrawal for voluntary disenrollment.

 SCHOOL BEHAVIOR MANAGEMENT

 We do not subscribe to a one size fits all discipline plan with laid out consequences for "infractions".
 Children are built to learn.
 Part of learning often involves making mistakes and breaking rules.
 Our job as educators is to address this learning process with care and logic, while allowing the child to take responsibility for their actions in a safe place.